 Duke has developed a rDNA Survey Tool to assist researchers with determination of the exempt status of their rDNA work.

 Non-exempt research is registered by completing the Recombinant DNA Registration form and sending this document via e-mail to the Duke University Biosafety Office (email@example.com).
 Other information may be required depending on the research involved and biocontainment level.
-Please refer to the link to "Required Documents to Register rDNA Protocols with the Duke IBC".
+Refer to documents under Duke Links on this page.